 “It is 9 o’clock, do you know where your children are?”
 Frank Olizeh, popular retired NTA anchorman

-It’s Easter, and a sizable amount of Nigerian children are on vacation, we called it holidays during our time.
-This admonition to beloved Nigerians ordinarily was ‘The Nigerian Child’, sadly as I reflected I found it difficult to even define the term anymore, just like the ‘Nigerian Dream’, a lot of things seems to be eroding Nigeria, I guess the only thing remaining probably is the Nigerian spirit, the resilience and the myth, and forgive me if I add our collective foolishness for what it’s worth.
+My admonition this week is a rehearse of one I had written some five years ago to beloved Nigerians about ‘The Nigerian Child’, sadly as I reflected I found it difficult to even define the term anymore, just like the ‘Nigerian Dream’, a lot of things seems to be eroding Nigeria, I guess the only thing remaining probably is the Nigerian spirit, the resilience and the myth.

-So I deviate from all the politics, the monies that are orphans or the millions and billions depending on which currency; whose paternity and relationship has become a strong questionable matter, to ask you, to ask us, do we know where not only our kids are right now, but how our actions today affect them?
+So I deviate from all the politics, the PDP, APC, the decampments, defections, cross carpeting; to ask you, to ask us, do we know where our kids are right now?
+Are we comfortable with the political, social and economic drama our offspring are watching.
 Simply answered, some of us would say, the sitting room, in the parlor, bedroom, children’s room, and all sorts of rooms.
 They could be at the neighbors, or holidaying with big aunty, uncle, grandma or pa…for those with the reserves the children could be vacating not necessarily holidaying–a lot would understand my drift, as these days, while children of the masses manage a holiday, ‘their’ kids do vacation.

-In the next few paragraphs I will tell quite a lot of us where our children are, while they are right under our noses, they have gone far away…today that Nigerian child can barely speak his local dialect, unless he lives in the suburb where English is restricted to pidgin, that Nigerian child is divided by those that never will get the Montessori education because they have to make do with the now non-existent local government education authority education where Maths is taught in Yoruba for better understanding.
+So where are our children and kids; I will tell quite a lot of us where our children are, while they are right under our noses, they have gone far away…today that Nigerian child can barely speak his local dialect, unless he lives in the suburb where English is restricted to pidgin, that Nigerian child is divided by those that never will get the Montessori education because they have to make do with the now non-existent local government education authority education where Math is taught in yoruba for better understanding.

 That Nigerian child is the very shadow of his/her parents today–they cannot recite the National Anthem, or Pledge, they are experts at foreign nursery rhymes that depict heroes alien to us, so much that our own heroes and their labour are fast disappearing.
 The other kids that can manage to recite it, simply mock it…”I pledge to serve my country is not by force…”

-We folded our textbooks with used newspapers and calendars and a whole family used one particular text ‘Understanding Mathematics’ and after six years, it was still crisp clean although not many of us still understood the Math.
-So what happened to that Nigerian child, he/she now if they must write on exercise books, had to use the one with the picture of Lionel Messi or Chelsea, we call it globalization, but really what is global about your child that cannot write a narrative essay of how his/her last holiday was spent.
+We folded our textbooks with used newspapers and calendars and a whole family used one particular ‘understanding mathematics’ textbook and after six years, it was still crisp clean.
+So what happened to that Nigerian child, he/she now if they must write on exercise books, had to use the one with the pictures of Didier Drogba, Messi or Chelsea, we call it globalization, but really what is global about your child that cannot write a narrative essay of how his/her last holiday was spent.

-Where is your child, he/she is preparing for one of the reality television shows, rather than read, as Google everyday is taking the place of group study.
-Our kids are viewing Penguins of Madagascar, why not Eagles of Nigeria at least.
+Where is your child, he/she is preparing for one of the reality television shows, rather than read, as Google everyday is taking the place of group study with search such as “how to dance shaku-shaku” morning is tops.
+Our kids no longer do the sesame street educative viewing, from children of ‘Ben 10 and Penguins of Madagascar, why not Eagles of Nigeria at least, we now are at the tramadol and codein level laced with explicit music lyrics polluting the airwaves.

-We have and keeping raising shopping mall and ice cream children, while 10 million other children of school-going age are watching.
-Where are you kids, in some private school, but we simply forget that in some states teachers have been perpetually on strike, so for a minute reflect, where are those children going to…?
+We have and keeping raising shopping mall and ice cream kids and issues, while 10 million other children of school-going age are watching.
+Where are you kids, in some private school, but we simply forget that in some states teachers have been perpetually on strike, so for a minute reflect, where are those pikin going to?

-A lot has and keeps changing but should our value system been thrown away because we are evolving, because suddenly a 6year old has a phone and the only form of flogging he gets is for his parents to say “Magu you are grounded…” Just like the loots are grounded in various safe houses, we spare the rod, we spoil the children and we are upset that corruption is eating up our fabric, like we are not the same parents that instruct teachers not to exercise corporal punishment on our children.
+A lot has and keeps changing but should our value system been thrown away because we are evolving, because suddenly a 6year old has a phone and the only form of flogging he gets is for his parents to say “Bankole you are grounded…”.
+Just like Alamaeisgha of Dariye has been grounded, we spare the rod, we spoil the issues and confuse the children and pikin.

 These days we talk so much politics, but how about our homes, that Nigerian child that is taught to lie his father, and learns about abortion from the mother.
 The stark reality stares us in the face; by 2030 what kind of Nigerians would we have, after we have bought examination questions for them, when they have seen us live extremely far above our earnings.